postmanlabs/labs-docs/src/pages/docs/sending-requests/certificates.md

 ### Confirming a certificate was sent

-You can confirm that a certificate was sent using the [Postman console](/docs/sending-requests/troubleshooting-api-requests/).
-Open the Postman console by selecting **Console** in the Postman footer, and then send a request.
+You can confirm that a certificate was sent using the [Postman Console](/docs/sending-requests/troubleshooting-api-requests/).
+Open the Postman Console by selecting **Console** in the Postman footer, and then send a request.

 In the example below, Postman sent the certificate because the request used `https://`.
 You can expand the request to view details about the certificate that was sent with the request.